api-platform/docs/core/serialization.md

 at the resource level and at the operation level, the configuration set at the operation level will be used and the resource level ignored.

-In the following example we use different serialization groups for the `GET` and `PUT` operations:
+In the following example we use different serialization groups for the `GET` and `PATCH` operations:

 <code-selector>